aaronpowell/db.js/README.md

 ### Atomic updates

-Any query that returns a range of results can also be set to modify the returned records atomically.
+Any query that returns a range of results can also be set to modify the returned records automatically.
 This is done by adding `.modify()` at the end of the query (right before `.execute()`).

 `modify` only runs updates on objects matched by the query, and still returns